 I use a large money pouch and keep all of my documents and paperwork in it for every trip, separate from everything else.

-PASSPORT | Make sure your passport is up to date and that it will have at least six months before the expiration date when you arrive in South Africa.
-This may seem excessive but it’s actually the norm in a lot of countries and something to keep in mind for all of your trips.
+- PASSPORT | Make sure your passport is up to date and that it will have at least six months before the expiration date when you arrive in South Africa and a photocopy or scan in your phone.

-VISA | Does your country require a visa to visit South Africa?
+- VISA | Does your country require a visa to visit South Africa?
 United States citizens do not require a visa, for a complete list of exempt countries check here.

-YELLOW FEVER VACCINATION | You are required to have a yellow fever vaccination for South Africa if you’ve visited at risk areas (mainly African and South American countries).
+- YELLOW FEVER VACCINATION | You are required to have a yellow fever vaccination for South Africa if you’ve visited at-risk areas (mainly African and South American countries).
 The mosquito that can carry yellow fever is present in South Africa, so this is a preventative measure to keep the disease out.
 If you’re from or have visited any of the countries on this list, you need the yellow fever vaccine and proof of vaccination to be allowed onto your flight to South Africa.

-OTHER VACCINES/MALARIA | We didn’t get any vaccines for South Africa.
-It’s a low risk country for Malaria, so we decided to skip any preventative medications.
+- OTHER VACCINES/MALARIA | We didn’t get any other vaccines for South Africa.
+It’s a low-risk country for Malaria, so we decided to skip any preventative medications.
 This is something that you should consult with your own medical doctor about (which we did).
-It will depend on where your going and your own personal health situation.
+It will depend on where you’re going and your own personal health situation.

-PRINT OUT HOTEL INFORMATION | You may find yourself in areas with little to no internet, depending on how rustic you travel.
+- PRINT OUT HOTEL INFORMATION | You may find yourself in areas with little to no internet, depending on how rustic you travel.
 In that case, it’s good to have all of your hotel names, addresses, and directions printed out.
-Having this information printed saved me, more than once.
+Having this information printed saved me more than once.

-DOWNLOAD A MAP | Data plans in South Africa are extremely expensive (and eat up data faster than you’d expect), so it’s best to have the map already downloaded onto your phone so you can always look up directions, no matter where you are.
+- DOWNLOAD A MAP | Data plans in South Africa are extremely expensive and eat up data faster than you’d expect, so it’s best to have the map already downloaded onto your phone so you can always look up directions, no matter where you are.
 I use maps.me (download it here) and make sure to download the regions I’ll be visiting at home, before leaving.